CeNCOOS/plume_track/README.md

 ![alt latest river tijuana plume tracker](http://neocoweb.ucsd.edu/data/tracking/IB/tjrpts_ani_latest.gif)

+Latest iteration of the Tijuana River Plume tracker from SCCOOS.

 ### The Model ###

 High Frequency Radar is capable of measuring surface currents in near-realtime (~ hour delayed), because of its proximity to the coast line and its high resolution (500m, 2km, or 6km) it is a suitable tool for modeling how surface water masses advect around.